aurelia/cli/skeleton/protractor/README.md

 Then run `au protractor`.

-To perform a test-run and reports the results, do `au protractor --run`.
+To perform a test-run in interactive mode, do `au protractor --interactive`.

 To ask the `protractor` to start the application first and then start testing: `au protractor --start`